revbayes/revbayes.github.io/tutorials/morph/index.md

 posterior tree length densities.
-In general, it is important to assess whether your results are sensitive to model assumptions, such as the degree of model complexity, and any mechanistic assumptions that motivate the model`s design.
+In general, it is important to assess whether your results are sensitive to model assumptions, such as the degree of model complexity, and any mechanistic assumptions that motivate the model's design.
 In this case, our tree estimate appears to be robust to model complexity.

-Version dated:

 [^1]: In section [subsub:Req-Software] we offer a recommendation for a
     text editor.